Are Protein Bars Safe During Pregnancy?

 Most of your snacks and breakfasts should come from whole food options like snacks you put together so you know exactly what ingredients are going in.
 Again, they are not a proper meal replacement!
 Feel free to eat them as a quick bite but never as dinner or lunch, since the nutrients are not sufficient to support a growing baby.

 Now that you know protein bars are safe to eat during pregnancy, I’ll share the pros and cons of this snack.
 This way you can make a choice based on what works best for you!

 Protein bars are the perfect on-the-go snack:

 A practical snack is always appreciated, right?
 Protein bars are so popular because of their convenience.
 You can buy and store them in big batches and just grab one whenever you are in a hurry or traveling.
 They are perfect to keep in your purse, or car, if it’s not too hot out.
 This way you’ll curb hunger no matter where you are.
 As most don’t require any refrigeration or preparation, these bars are the perfect match for our busy lifestyles, especially for pregnant women trying to support the protein requirements for their growing baby while working full-time and potentially caring for other members of the family!
-For more pregnancy snack ideas, see this post.
+For more pregnancy snack ideas like fresh fruit, see this post.

 A quick source of protein:

 The name says it all!
 This convenient snack packs a punch of protein in every little bite.
 This nutrient is crucial for a healthy pregnancy, and is quite literally the building blocks of your baby.
 With an average of 10-20 grams of protein, they are efficient sources of protein to help you reach your daily protein goal especially if meat doesn’t sound appealing.
 There are many dairy-free options for those who are sensitive, too.
 There are alternatives for everyone!